 - Deferring the Payment

-If you can convince the financial institution of resuming the payments after a brief pause, then it may allow you to defer the loan repayment by few months.
+If you can convince the financial institution to resume the payments after a brief pause, then it may allow you to defer the loan repayment by a few months.
 But, the bank/NBFC may charge you a penalty and pose a higher interest rate in some cases.
 However, it may help you still reduce the financial stress till you can arrange the finances to repay the loan in time.